Updated: Oct 23

 Whistler is a center of outdoor recreation activities all year round and the village center tends to attract travellers with larger budgets.
 If you look a little harder, there are some budget options, with many hotels offering various packages, private rentals, and shared accomodations available.
 Many travellers to the area travel straight there shortly after arriving in Vancouver, often using a shuttle bus service.

-For those wanting to do a self-driving tour, this is the only route to Whistler and although the road is well-built and maintained, it is a mountain highway and is subject to sudden weather changes, especially during the winter.
+For those wanting to do a self-driving tour, this is the only route to Whistler from Vancouver and although the road is well-built and maintained, it is a mountain highway and is subject to sudden weather changes, especially during the winter.
 It is mandatory to have winter grade tires from October 01 to March 31.
 It is strongly recommended that chains and emergency kits are carried.

 If you've got a bit more time in the area, it would be a treat to take a slow drive to Whistler.
 There are beautiful quaint towns, stunning viewpoints, gorgeous parks and trails, waterfalls, and many fun activities along the way.
 This is a road trip that can take a day or could be stretched over several days.
 Outside of ski season, campers and hikers will definitely want to take advantage of the longer hikes, which can take all day.
 Whichever you choose, take your time and enjoy the ride!